ISR effects on loop corrections of a top pair-production at the ILC: Calculation Method

 \subsection{GRACE system}

-For precise cross-section calculations of target process, a GRACE-Loop system is used in this study.
-The GRACE system is an automatic system to calculate cross sections of scattering processes at one-loop level for the standard theory\cite{Belanger2006117} and the minimum SUSY model\cite{PhysRevD.75.113002}.
-The GRACE system has treated electroweak processes with two, three or four particles in the final state are calculated\cite{Belanger2003152,Belanger2003163, Belanger2003353,Kato:2005iw} at the one-loop order.
-The renormalization of the electroweak interaction is carried out using on-shell scheme\cite{doi:10.1143/PTPS.73.1,doi:10.1143/PTPS.100.1}.
-Infrared divergences are regulated using fictitious photon-mass\cite{doi:10.1143/PTPS.100.1}.
-The symbolic manipulation package FORM\cite{Vermaseren:2000nd} is used to handle all Dirac and tensor algebra in $n$-dimensions.
-For loop integrations, all tensor one-loop integrals are reduced to scalar integrals using our own formalism, then performed integrations using packages FF\cite{vanOldenborgh:1990yc} or LoopTools\cite{Hahn:1998yk}.
-Phase-space integrations are done using an adaptive Monte Carlo integration package BASES\cite{Kawabata1986127,KAWABATA1995309}.
-For numerical calculations, we use a quartic precision for floating variables.
+For precise cross-section calculations of the target process, a GRACE-Loop system is used in this study.
+The GRACE system is an automatic system for calculating the cross-sections of scattering processes at a one-loop level for the standard theory\cite{Belanger2006117} and the minimum SUSY model\cite{PhysRevD.75.113002}.
+The GRACE system has been used to treat electroweak processes consisting of two, three or four particles in the final state \cite{Belanger2003152,Belanger2003163, Belanger2003353,Kato:2005iw} at the one-loop order.
+The renormalization of the electroweak interaction is performed using on-shell scheme\cite{doi:10.1143/PTPS.73.1,doi:10.1143/PTPS.100.1}.
+Divergences in the infrared limit are regulated using fictitious photon-mass\cite{doi:10.1143/PTPS.100.1}.
+The symbolic manipulation package FORM\cite{Vermaseren:2000nd} is used to deal with all Dirac and tensor algebra in $n$-dimensions.
+For loop integrations, all tensor one-loop integrals are reduced to scalar integrals using our own formalism\cite{Belanger2006117}, then performed integrations using packages FF\cite{vanOldenborgh:1990yc} or LoopTools\cite{Hahn:1998yk}.
+Phase-space integrations are performed using an adaptive Monte Carlo integration package BASES\cite{Kawabata1986127,KAWABATA1995309}.
+For numerical calculations, we used a quartic precision for floating variables.

-In the GRACE system, while using $R_\xi$-gauge in linear gauge-fixing terms, the non-linear gauge fixing Lagrangian\cite{Boudjema:1995cb,Belanger2006117} is also employed to check the system.
-Numerical tests were performed to confirm that the amplitudes are independent of all redundant parameters around $20$ digits at several randomly chosen phase points before calculating the cross-sections.
-In addition to above checks, soft-photon cut-off independence was examined: cross sections at the one-loop level, results must be independent from a head-photon cut-off parameter $k_c$.
-We confirmed that, while varying a parameter $k_c$ from $10^{-4}$ GeV to $10^{-1}$ GeV, the results of numerical phase-space integrations are consistent each other within the statistical errors of numerical integrations, which is typically on the order of $0.1\%$.
+While using $R_\xi$-gauge for the linear gauge-fixing terms in the GRACE system, the non-linear gauge fixing Lagrangian\cite{Boudjema:1995cb,Belanger2006117} is also employed to check the system.
+Numerical tests were performed to confirm that the amplitudes are independent of all redundant parameters at approximately $20$ digits at several randomly chosen phase points before calculating the cross-sections.
+In addition to the aforementioned checks, the soft-photon cut-off independence was examined: cross-sections at the one-loop level, results must be independent of the head-photon cut-off parameter $k_c$.
+We confirmed that, while varying a parameter $k_c$ from $10^{-4}$ GeV to $10^{-1}$ GeV, the results of numerical phase-space integration are consistent with each other within the statistical errors of numerical integrations, which is typically on the order of $0.1\%$.